Employee advocacy and employee engagement: a sweet combination

-On one end, there’s employee advocacy which is about empowering employees to promote the company’s branded content across their personal networks.
-On the other end, there’s employee engagement, which focuses on creating a positive work environment where employees feel motivated, inspired, confident, and satisfied.
+On one end, employee advocacy is about empowering employees to promote the company’s branded content across their personal networks.
+On the other end, employee engagement focuses on creating a positive work environment where employees feel motivated, inspired, confident, and satisfied.

-These seem to be strikingly different – one is a practical strategy and the other is an emotional state.
+These seem strikingly different—one is a practical strategy, and the other is an emotional state.
 However, there is a direct correlation between employee advocacy and employee engagement.
-Picture them as a cake: they are both made up of the same fundamental ingredients: contribution, transparency, recognition, and satisfaction.
+Picture them as cakes: they are both made up of the same fundamental ingredients: contribution, transparency, recognition, and satisfaction.

 Quite simply, when employees become brand ambassadors, they feel a vested interest in the company’s success and are therefore engaged in exceeding the stated requirements of their job.
 And the more employees feel engaged, the more they want to continue talking and promoting the company’s brand.

-Employees need to be offered opportunities and technologies to develop new skills and contribute to the company’s goals.
-This is especially important for millennials who have grown up in a digital-savvy world.
+Employees must be offered opportunities and technologies to develop new skills and contribute to the company’s goals.
+This is especially important for millennials growing up in a digital-savvy world.
 In fact, by 2025, millennials are predicted to make up nearly 75% of the global workforce.
-But it’s not just about millennials, it’s about creating an ecosystem in which every employee, no matter the generation, feels that he/she can accelerate innovation and grow with the company.
+But it’s not just about millennials; it’s about creating an ecosystem where every employee, regardless of generation, feels that he/she can accelerate innovation and grow with the company.

 Employee advocacy is one ideal way to leverage employee contribution.
 With the proper social advocacy tools, advocates can easily (and proudly) amplify a brand’s social reach and help grow a vibrant company culture.
 Best-in-class companies are 30% more likely than all others to implement new employee engagement technologies (such as social advocacy) this year.